Caio-Felice-Cunha/MarketBasketAnalysis/README.md

 ## Business Problem
 > For this project, MySQL was used as the database for storage.
 Data was collected from [here](https://cran.r-project.org/web/packages/arules/index.html)

-As empresas que podem ser beneficiadas por esse método são principalmente de Varejo, mas empresas como Netflix também podem aplicar essa análise. <br>
+Companies that can benefit from this method are mainly Retail, but companies like Netflix can also apply this analysis. <br>
-With the technology and variety of products that the stores have (as well as the diversity in services), it is essential that the company knows the consumption pattern of its customers, but how to do that? <br>
+With the technology and variety of products that the stores have (as well as the diversity in services), it is essential that the company knows the consumption pattern of its customers, but how to do that?<br>
 One way to solve this problem is Market Basket Analysis.
 Market basket analysis is a data mining technique used by retailers to increase sales by better understanding customer purchasing patterns.
 It involves analyzing large data sets, such as purchase history, to reveal product groupings, as well as products that are likely to be purchased together.

+## Business Assumptions
+It was assumed that the business wants to sell more products or services and obtains the purchase history of its customers.

+## Solution Strategy
+What are the main products that customers want to buy?<br>
+Once he has consumed in the store, what are the next products he is likely to buy? <br>
+For that, I used RStudio.

+## Data Insights
+We want to prove that there is a certain purchase pattern, where consumers, after purchasing product A, will probably buy product B or product C next

+## Business Results
+Para esse negócio, vimos que produtos como "Dust-Off Compressed Gas 2 pack", "HP 61 ink" e "VIVO Dual LCD Monitor Desk mount" são os produtos mais procurados após as primeiras compras, sendo assim, é importante garantir que sempre tenham esses produtos em estoque, assim como, deixá-los como recomendação ao cliente.

+## Conclusions
+Although human beings are not completely predictable, there is a certain standardization in how we behave and this reflects in our way of consuming, therefore, understanding how buying patterns work will give a market advantage to those who apply Market Basket Analysis.

+## Next Steps
+* Improve the parameters to more accurately predict the products that will be consumed after the first purchases.